 (Source: collected)

-Located near Cholon area, Ha Ton Quyen street is famous for selling the best jiaozi in Saigon for decades.
+Located near the Cholon area, Ha Ton Quyen Street has been famous for selling the best jiaozi in Saigon for decades.
 In the early afternoon, this street becomes bustling, crowded with people coming to enjoy the famous bowls of delicious jiaozi.
-The menus have variety with shrimp, vegetarian, mixed, fried… served with bar broth and vegetables.
+The menus have a variety of shrimp, vegetarian, mixed, and fried… served with bar broth and vegetables.
 Each line has its own highlight depending on the taste and choice of each person.
-The jiaozi in here makes with authentic Chinese recipes will help warm your stomach at night or satisfy the curiosity of first-time eaters.
+The jiaozi here made with authentic Chinese recipes will help warm your stomach at night or satisfy the curiosity of first-time eaters.

-Beside these street food, there are still other famous areas that you should not missed such as Tan Dinh & Co Giang Market in District 1, Alley 200 Xom Chieu – District 4…where you can easy finding a good meal at “surprise price”.
+Besides this street food, there are still other famous areas that you should not miss such as Tan Dinh & Co Giang Market in District 1, Alley 200 Xom Chieu – District 4…where you can easily find a good meal at a “surprise price”.

 Saigon is a city that never sleeps.
 When the sun sets, it boasts some of the greatest nightlife.
 Saigon may seem magnificent and crowded during the day, but at night, it reaches a whole other level.
-There are nocturnal activities to keep you busy in this city.
+The city brings together a variety of entertainment activities, amusement parks, sightseeing, and shopping suitable for many types of visitors.

 Nguyen Hue Walking Street

 This pedestrian street is decorated with modern art lighting and water music systems.
 Numerous individuals come here after dark for a stroll or to visit one of the stores or coffee shops lining the roadways.
-There are some landmarks along the strip worth noting such as the historic Rex hotel and the Ho Chi Minh City People’s Committee.
-Front of the City Hall, there is a set Uncle Ho’s copper alloy statue with the height of 7.2m, facing to Sai Gon River.
+There are some landmarks along the strip worth noting such as the historic Rex Hotel and the Ho Chi Minh City People’s Committee.
+In front of the City Hall, there is a set of Uncle Ho’s copper alloy statue with a height of 7.2m, facing Sai Gon River.
 Tree lines and flower beds also make the pedestrian more vibrant.
-On the weekends, there are often art performances, culture & sports activities, singing and dance groups, which make the evenings on Nguyen Hue Street even more entertaining.
+On the weekends, there are often art performances, culture & sports activities, and singing and dance groups, which make the evenings on Nguyen Hue Street even more entertaining.

-Bui Vien Walking Street – District 1, is the heart of Saigon’s entertainment after dark.
-This street is known as the “backpacker area” due to the affordable restaurants, cheap beer hostels but never sleep.
+Bui Vien – De Tham – Pham Ngu Lao Street – District 1, is the heart of Saigon’s entertainment after dark.
+This street is known as the “backpacker area” due to the affordable restaurants, and cheap beer hostels but never sleep.

-Both sides of the street are lined up with bars packed tightly, each offering fresh beer, delicious food, loud music.
-Therefore, it attracts lots of travelers from around the world.
+Both sides of the street are lined up with bars packed tightly, each offering fresh beer, delicious food, cafes, and loud music.
+Therefore, it attracts lots of travelers from around the world, suitable for young Vietnamese, tourists, especially backpacker.
 All gather here for a busy, fun, and exciting nightlife.
+The street includes free public amenities such as restrooms, wifi connections and tourist information stations.

 Romantic dinner on a cruise